ECO4 Scheme: free solar panels for eligible households

 What happens after ECO4 closes?

 ECO4 closes on 31 December 2026.
 There is no ECO5 planned.
-The confirmed successor is the Warm Homes Plan, a £15 billion programme expected to launch in January 2027.
-The exact eligibility criteria for the Warm Homes Plan have not been finalised as of mid-2026, but the likely target groups are broadly similar to ECO4 plus social housing residents and private renters.
+The confirmed successor is the Warm Homes Plan, the government's grant-funded retrofit programme backed by £15 billion of public investment to upgrade up to 5 million homes.
+Unlike ECO4 (a supplier obligation), the Warm Homes Plan is funded by direct government grants and loans.
+Its detailed household eligibility criteria are still being finalised as of mid-2026, but the target groups are broadly similar to ECO4, plus social housing residents and private renters.

 If you qualify for ECO4 now, acting before December 2026 is advisable rather than waiting to see what the Warm Homes Plan offers.
 There is no guarantee the successor will have more generous terms.